claui/awesome-env/README.md

 # Awesome Env [![Awesome](https://awesome.re/badge-flat2.svg)](https://awesome.re)

 Version managers in the style of chruby, rbenv and rvm.
+Manage separate installations of the exact development platform versions that your projects need.

 ## Contents